koutto/jok3r/README.md

 python jok3r.py --list-services
 ```

-It is also possible to select only some tools
+It is also possible to select only some tools to run:
+* Use either `--only` or `--exclude` to select or exclude a list of tools categories.
+* Use `--single` to run only one tool from the toolbox.

 ![Jok3r_short_demo](./pictures/short_demo.gif)